Last updated on February 23, 2023 by Wandering our World

 In particular, both Hilton Head and Myrtle Beach have become popular destinations in South Carolina, and picking one can be challenging.
 Especially as they have several similarities, such as beachfront resorts, wonderful sandy beaches and great seafood dining.

-Below we show you which one is the most family friendly, which has the better nightlife, what the beaches are like in both and compare the activities you can do in each and more.
+Below we show you in more detail which one is the most family friendly, which has the better nightlife, what the beaches are like in both and compare the activities you can do in each and more.

 All to help you make the right decision between Hilton Head vs Myrtle Beach!